pheno-menon/file-manager/README.md

 password: adminroot

-2. User:
+2. User: Register on the system as a new user

-username: user

-password: userpass

 ### Main Features